 Achieve 100% Clean Energy

 We are helping ensure resilient, safe, affordable clean energy — and clean energy jobs.

 California needs a renewable, reliable, safe, and affordable electricity supply as rapidly as possible.
 This is crucial for our equity goals to protect fence line communities from the pollution of natural gas generation, nuclear generation, and the refineries which supply gasoline.

 Getting to a 100% renewable grid will take massive increases in wind and solar generation and battery deployment.
 We also need to accelerate energy efficiency and flexible use of energy, known as demand response, which will also support the increased demand from meeting our transportation electrification and building electrification goals.

 350 Bay Area is working to accelerate this transformation of California’s electricity system.
 This will be possible if we optimize use of energy efficiency, demand flexibility, residential (“rooftop solar”) and community solar and batteries on the local distribution grid (known as Distributed Energy Resources DER).
 Support the grid of the future by taking action together with 350 Bay Area, or individually by electrifying your vehicle, making your home heating and cooling more efficient (electric space heat pumps, heat pump water heaters), and going solar (especially with batteries)!

-- Support rooftop solar, microgrids, and other distributed energy resources that get fastest possible move to 100% Renewable Clean Energy, in a socially equitable way
+- Support rooftop solar, microgrids, and other distributed energy resources that speed the shift to 100% clean energy, in a socially equitable way